HeikoBecker/Lassie/DOCUMENTATION.md

 domain knowledge.

 ### The Database
-The database is currently a file located at [sempre/interactive/lassie.db](sempre/interactive/lassie.db).
+The database is currently located at [sempre/interactive/lassie.db](sempre/interactive/lassie.db).
 The idea behind the database is an extension of what SEMPRE's overnight mode's database, in a slightly more compact form.
 At each line, we have a